openshift/cloud-ingress-operator/README.md

             foo: bar
 ```
 - Looking at `applicationIngress`, the expected result will be the creation of 2 ingresscontrollers, `default` and `apps2`.
 The `default` ingresscontroller will
-have all the attributes of the first `applicationIngress`, and `apps2` will have the attributes of the second `applicationIngress`.
-To check these results,
-run `oc get ingresscontrollers -n openshift-ingress-operator` and view each `ingresscontroller` as yaml.
+have all the attributes of the first `applicationIngress` replacing the old `default` ingresscontroller, and `apps2` will have the attributes of the second `applicationIngress`.
+To check these results, run `oc get ingresscontrollers -n openshift-ingress-operator` and view each `ingresscontroller` as yaml.
 - NOTE: it might take up to 60 seconds for these changes to apply due to a race condition.